Reforming Research Assessment

 Chairs:

-- Dr. Sean Sapcariu, Programme Manager, Luxembourg National Research Foundation
+- Dr. Sean Sapcariu, Programme Manager, Luxembourg National Research Fund

-- Prof. Søren Serritzlew, Independent Research Fund Denmark
+- Prof. Søren Serritzlew, President, Independent Research Fund Denmark

 Panelists:

-- Prof.dr.ir.
-Hester Bijl, Rector Magnificus, Leiden University
+- Prof. Hester Bijl, Rector Magnificus, Leiden University

 - Prof. Peter Aronsson, Vice-Chancellor, Linnaeus University

-- Dr. Paula Adam Bernad, Director, Research Lab at the Agency for Health Quality and Assessment of Catalonia
+- Dr. Paula Adam, Director, Research Lab at the Agency for Health Quality and Assessment of Catalonia

-- Dr. Kelly Cobey, Chair DORA, University of Ottawa
+- Prof. Kelly Cobey, Chair DORA, University of Ottawa

 10:30 AM